 You might even come across a local clean-up.
 It doesn't take fluent language skills to don some gloves and pitch in.
 In India, hundreds of volunteers recently spent two years clearing and sifting Mumbai's Versova Beach by hand.
 It had been buried in waist-deep, plastic trash.
 About 80 baby sea turtles have since hatched from its newly revealed sands, the first time turtles have been seen for more than 20 years.

 The travel industry, too, is taking plastic waste seriously.
 Qantas will remove 100 million single-use plastic items from its planes and lounges by next year.
+It's first 'waste free' flight – a domestic short haul – took off this month, with a commitment nothing would go to landfill.
+The sugar cane and starch containers used for food and drinks replaced single-use plastics, and will be turned into compost for farms.
 Air New Zealand began jettisoning everything from plastic straws and stirrers to plastic toothbrushes this year.
 And, last December, the world's first single-use plastic free flight took off from Lisbon, flying to Brazil.
 The Portuguese carrier Hi Fly replaced items such as plastic trays, cups, spoons, sick bags, packaging for bedding, dishes and toothbrushes with paper and bamboo alternatives.
 The airline estimated that about half a kilo of plastic waste was avoided per passenger.
 On long-haul flights, every passenger is offered about 12 plastic cups of water and other drinks.

 Trips like ours are becoming easier, especially as more compostable bio-plastics made from things such as corn, sugar cane and agricultural waste are coming onto the market.